How to Upload Files to Dropbox Without an Account

 Dropbox File Requests vs. Dedicated File Upload Tools

-Here's how Dropbox File Requests compare to dedicated file collection software for business use:
+Here's how Dropbox File Requests compare to dedicated file collection tools for business use.
+(For a deeper comparison, see how Dropbox File Request compares to alternatives.)

 Feature Dropbox Basic (Free) Dropbox Business File Request Pro